Did you know...

 About one quarter of new students participate in a pre-orientation program.

-- introduce you to opportunities that extend beyond orientation for personal growth and leadership development
+- experiencing opportunities that extend beyond orientation for personal growth and leadership development

-- provide a memorable start to your Cornell career.
+- providing a memorable start to your Cornell career

 Below is a brief description of each program, click on the links to learn more.